1951 World Snooker Championship: Main draw

+The results for the main draw are shown below.
+Match winners are shown in bold.
+Pulman withdrew from his match against Davis due to influenza.

 Qualifying

 John Barrie met Sydney Lee at Burroughes Hall in London from 6 to 8 November.
 Barrie led 7–5 after the first day and 15–9 after two days.
 He made a break of 101 on the second evening.
 He eventually won 23–12.
 Barrie then met Dickie Laws on the following three days also at Burroughes Hall.
 Barrie took an 8–4 lead, increased to a winning 18–6 lead after two days.
 The final score was 27–8.